I Just Found Out Strawberries Aren't Berries—but Cucumbers Are—and My Mind Is Blown

 So, what are berries?
-"Berries" include blueberries (the one non-surprising, but now probably surprising one!), bananas, avocado and kiwi, as these are fleshy fruits that come from one flower with one ovary, says Kelly Jones, MS, RD, CSSD, LDN.
+"Berries" include blueberries (the one unsurprising, but now probably surprising one!), bananas, avocado (avocados are not stone fruits, but they're close)and kiwi, as these are fleshy fruits that come from one flower with one ovary, says Kelly Jones, M.S., RD, CSSD, LDN.

 Cucumbers are another type of berry, even though they seem more like a veggie!
-"Cucumbers are 'pepos'— interestingly, pumpkins, zucchini, oranges, tangerines, lemons, limes, cantaloupes and watermelons are also pepos," says Hultin.
+"Cucumbers are 'pepos.'
+"Interestingly, pumpkins, zucchini, oranges, tangerines, lemons, limes, cantaloupes and watermelons are also pepos," says Hultin.
 And they are berries, as they have one single ovary.
 She says, "This type of berry has a hard rind for an outer layer and a fleshy middle.
-The outer rind helps protect the ovary which holds all the seeds within."
+The outer rind helps protect the ovary, which holds all the seeds within."
+Many gourds are pepos.

 Stone fruits are not berries, though.
 "A berry is technically a fleshy fruit, but it has to be without a stone—like apricots, plums or peaches—and produced from a single flower with just one ovary," Hultin adds.
 So, when we call those stone fruits, that's what they are.
 Let's simplify some things over here in fruit world!